readthedocs/readthedocs.org/docs/dev/design/secure-api-access-from-builders.rst

 and the user that is attached to that token is removed from the project.
 This is, if the user is removed while the build is running, the builders won't be able to access the API.
+We could avoid this by not relying on the user attached to the token, only on the projects attached to it (this would be for our build APIs only).

 Alternative implementation with Django REST Framework API Key
 -------------------------------------------------------------